 “Good morning Mr Pool.
 Please take a seat.
-Before we do any tests, would you like to tell me a bit about your symptoms.”
+Would you like to tell me a bit about your symptoms.”

-“Well, over the past few years I seem to have become more and more allergic.
-My nose pours; my eyes are gritty and weep; and I’m continually clearing stuff from my throat.”
+“Over the past few years I seem to have become more and more allergic.
+My nose gets clogged up; my eyes are gritty; and I’m continually clearing my throat.”

-“Now those all sound like fairly common allergic reactions.
+“Those all sound like common allergic reactions.
 If you’d just like to bear one arm for me we’ll get some tests done.
-I’m just going to place a range of substances on your forearm and we’ll see what happens.
+I’m going to place a range of substances on your forearm and we’ll see what happens.

-While we’re waiting for that, can I have your other arm so I can take some blood samples.
+While we’re waiting, can I have your other arm so I can take some blood samples.
 I’ll get those off to the lab straight away and we should hear back pretty soon.

 Goodness!
-We are getting a reaction on that arm aren’t we.
+We are getting a reaction aren’t we.
 Let’s see, you seem to be allergic to: milk, pollen, gluten, eggs, meat, fish, insects, pets, and, well, everything else we’ve tested for.
 That’s most unusual.

-Let’s just try a few other things on your other arm.
-It may be that you are allergic to certain elements.
+We’ll try a few other things.
+It may be that you’re allergic to certain elements.
 There we go.
 We’ll just give that a few seconds.